 COVID-19 Response and Relief

 Through the generosity of so many, four COVID-related funds at the Foundation—COVID-19 Response Fund, weR1 Rhode Island Fund, Rhode Island Fund for Public Education Virtual Learning Challenge, and COVID-19 Behavioral Health Fund— have received more than $15 million from approximately 1,400 donors.
 Gifts range from $1 to several million dollars.
 In addition to these four funds, the Foundation also partnered with the State of Rhode Island to administer $5 million in CARES Act funding, making grants to over 100 local nonprofit organizations.
 That means we’ve stewarded more than $20 million in COVID-19 response related funds through the end of 2020.
 Click here to read a selection of thank yous directly from our grantees and donors.
 See the combined list of donors.
-Read about the $5 million in CARES Act funding awarded to local nonprofits through the Foundation.
+Read about the $5 million in CARES Act funding awarded to local nonprofits through the Foundation and see the list of COVID-19 Response Fund grantees.
 Funding is still needed to respond to COVID-19; donate today.

 In this time of social distancing, our team has produced virtual capacity building workshops to aid the nonprofit community and share best practices across the sector.Nonprofit workshops